This weekend I had the biggest, best full-circle moment with my son, Levi.

-On one of our weekend visits, he took us to Playworld.
+On one of our weekend visits, my dad took us to Playworld.
 I think it was just me and Ricky.
 If Rohan was there, I don’t remember.
 He told us to get whatever we wanted.
 I picked up a Pretty Ballerina.
 She was Black, and came with a beautiful stand that made her twirl when you turned her on.
 She smelled like baby oil and had bright pink cheeks.
 I felt so lucky to have a dad that took me to the toy store and let me buy whatever I wanted.
 I have always loved my dad, even though I know how imperfect he is.
 He was my first love.
-So sweet to me all the time, and willing to do anything to make me happy.
-Always laughing with me and calling me darling.

 Last weekend was my weekend with Levi.
 On Friday night, we stayed in.
 I promised him pizza, so I made that happen.
 On Saturday, my plan was to take him out for bacon.
 Bacon Saturday became a tradition when I had supervised visitation with him.
-It only took a couple meetings for me to understand that he needed to have breakfast before spending the day at whatever museum, or play space I picked for us to hang out in.
-I know how much he loves bacon, so every Friday, I made it my business to choose a spot for breakfast where he could gorge on bacon, and I could gorge on coffee.
-It has been my intention to keep things going since the gate was lifted, and I was able to be with him like normal again.
+It only took a couple meetings for me to understand that he needed to have breakfast before spending the day at whatever museum, or play space I picked for us.
+He loves bacon, so every Friday night, I made it my business to choose a spot for breakfast where he could gorge on bacon, and I could gorge on coffee.
+It has been my intention to keep things going since the gate was lifted, and I am able to be with him like normal again.

-I grabbed the bag from her.
+I grabbed the bag-o-breakfast, and wished her well.
 It was heavy with the hashbrowns and pancakes I had ordered for myself.
 We went inside, and as I parceled out the food between my son and myself, I felt settled.
 He devoured his bacon as usual.
-I picked over the pancakes and hashbrowns realizing that my eyes had been much bigger than my stomach when I looked at the menu.
+I picked over the pancakes and hashbrowns, realizing that my eyes were much bigger than my stomach.
 I lied to myself by placing the leftovers in the refrigerator.
-Once our bellies were settled, I got us both cleaned up and thought about what we were going to do for the day.
+Once our bellies stopped swimming, I got us both cleaned up and thought about what we were going to do for the day.
 I resolved to take him to the Mattel store.
 I learned about it from one of my co-workers.
-He said that the Hot Wheels cars were cheaper there.
+He said the Hot Wheels cars were cheaper there.
 Levi was super into Hot Wheels.
-I figured that it wouldn’t damage my pockets too much to grab a few cars from them since it was the factory store.
+I figured that it wouldn’t damage my pockets too much to grab a few cars since it was the factory store.

-I remembered the joy I felt with my father, and brothers while we shopped years ago.
-I then realized I was making core memories with my baby, regardless of how it happened.
+I remembered the joy I felt with my father, and brother while we shopped years ago.
+I then realized I was making core memories with my baby, regardless of how/why it was happening.

 In the end, Levi left with a huge Hot Wheel set that did about four loops.
 Definitely a D battery kind of contraption.
 Regardless of my situation, or anyone’s situation as a single parent- bliss can be found in the most remote corners of El Segundo, or other cities with stores that sell baked goods, books, toys, or chicken nuggets.
 The idea is to be present for these small humans that we brought here, and to have some fun in the process.